LLNL/sundials/doc/shared/Types.rst

    The type ``realtype`` can be ``float``, ``double``, or ``long double``, with the default being ``double``.
-The user can change the precision of the SUNDIALS solvers arithmetic at the configuration stage (see :cmakeop:`SUNDIALS_PRECISION`).
+The user can change the precision of the arithmetic used in the SUNDIALS solvers at the configuration stage (see :cmakeop:`SUNDIALS_PRECISION`).

 Additionally, based on the current precision, ``sundials_types.h`` defines